 General Travel Restrictions for Kenya

-The majority of travelers cannot travel freely to Kenya.
-Most visitors to the country must have a visa in order to enter.
+The majority of travelers cannot enter Kenya freely.
+Most visitors to the country must have a visa in order to gain access.

 Eligible foreign nationals can complete a Kenya eVisa form via the internet, which is quick and simple to do.